 The Bengals drafted better, getting linebacker James Francis and running back Harold Green.

-They started strong again, 4-1, and though they struggled in the second half of the season, their 9-7 record was good enough to make the playoffs.
+strong again, 4-1, and though they struggled in the second half of the season, their 9-7 record was good enough to make the playoffs.

 After crushing Houston 41-14, they went to L.A. for a fateful meeting with Bo Jackson, Montoya and the Raiders.